wolfwoolford/cereal-ocpp2/src/README.md

 ## protocol16

-As in the protocol directory (see notes above), but the code here is generated based on the OCPP 1.6J specification.
+As in the protocol20 directory (see notes above), but the code here is generated based on the OCPP 1.6J specification.

 ## protocol16ext

-As in the protocol directory (see notes above), but the code here is generated based on the OCPP 1.6J security related extensions.
+As in the protocol20 directory (see notes above), but the code here is generated based on the OCPP 1.6J security related extensions.

+## protocol201

+As in the protocol20 directory (see notes above), but the code here is generated based on the OCPP 2.0.1 specification.

 ## cereal